 Switch to the dough hook and knead the dough on low speed for 5 to 7 minutes, or until it is smooth and elastic.
 Drizzle 1 teaspoon olive oil in a clean bowl.
 Form the dough into a ball and place it in the bowl, turning to coat all over with oil.
 Cover with plastic wrap and let rise for 1 hour, or until puffy.

 Laminate the dough:

 On a lightly floured surface, roll the dough into a 9x12-inch rectangle.
 Spread 2 tablespoons of butter over the surface of the dough.
 Starting at the long side, roll the dough into a cylinder.

 Place the cylinder with the seam side up, press it flat, and fold the dough into thirds like a business letter.
 Shape into a ball and return it to the bowl.
 Cover with plastic and refrigerate for 45 minutes.

 In a large skillet set over medium heat, cook the sausage until no longer pink, breaking it up with a fork or rubber spatula to crumble it.
 Transfer to a plate lined with paper towels.

 Make the sauce:

 In the same skillet you used to cook the sausage, melt the butter over medium heat.
-Add the onions, garlic, rosemary, thyme, and red pepper flakes.
+Add the onions, garlic, oregano, rosemary, and red pepper flakes.
 Cook, stirring, for 4 to 5 minutes or until the onions soften.
 Add the tomatoes, salt, and sugar to the pan, and continue to cook and stir for 3 to 4 minutes, or until the flavors blend together and the sauce thickens.
 Set aside to cool.